TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-installing-keycloak-on-kubernetes.md

 We can then go to whichever URL we've selected for Ingress, in my case this was `https://sso.ssotest.staging.talkingquickly.co.uk`.

+And can then choose to login to the administrative console.
+From here we can create users and "client" apps that we'll use for configuring other applications with Keycloak SSO.

+Note that logging into the administrative console is separate to logging in as a Keycloak service user.

+Within Keycloak we can create multiple "realms" which are essentially standalone auth services.
+For example we might have one realm for internal systems and one real for customers.
+The default realm is called "master" and so using my ingress URL, users would login to this realm at <https://sso.ssotest.staging.talkingquickly.co.uk/auth/realms/master/account>.
+Visiting <https://sso.ssotest.staging.talkingquickly.co.uk/auth/realms/master> would give some useful information about the realm.

+A common source of confusion is attempting to test logins using administrative credentials rather than credentials from a user who has been created in a specific realm.
+Incognito or Sandboxed browser tabs are useful for this.

 {% include kubernetes-sso/contents.html active="keycloak" %}